 New Forests uses the gain-loss method, as this integrates well with the data sources that are available through the forest management systems and processes that we operate.
 This method also allows for the separate attribution of impacts of growth and harvest, as well as changes due to acquisition or sale of assets.
-We do not currently estimate the emissions associated with non-harvest related disturbance events (e.g. fire), other than consideration of changes in stocked area.
+In the United States, we currently estimate the emissions associated with fire events, however in all other regions we do not currently estimate the emissions associated with non-harvest related disturbance events (e.g., fire), other than consideration of changes in stocked area.